JOURNEY TO THE BEGINNING OF TIME

 Journey to the Beginning of Time is a nicely made film.
 The effects are good for the era the film was made and do the intended job of producing a modest degree of wow.
 On the other hand, the film is dramatically inert.
-The entire film has been intended not unakin to a natural history tour of a museum like the one the boys take at the start of the film.
+It has been intended not unakin to a natural history tour of a museum like the one the boys take at the start of the film.
 It is essentially a live-action trip back through the prehistoric eras where dioramas that have been arranged so that they can learn things, while the boys spend the time busily taking notes on what they see.
 All that seems missing from this is the tour guide going Now we shall move onto the Cambrian Wing where ....
-Crucially though, there is very little drama to any of it just the boys moving from era to era, viewing the sights and continuing on.
-The most dramatic it gets are a couple of occasions when one of them is separated from the main party.
-It is hard to find anything more to the film beyond that of the juvenile naturalism tour.
+Crucially, there is very little drama to any of it just the boys moving from era to era, viewing the sights and continuing on.
+The most dramatic the film ever gets are a couple of occasions when one of them is separated from the main party.
+It is hard to find anything more to the film beyond that of the juvenile naturalism tour brought to life.

 The film received a dubbed international release in 1960.
 In 1966, the film received a re-release where new scenes were directed by Fred Ladd with American kids during the wraparound scenes that were made to blend in with the footage here.

 US release trailer here:-